Braves vs. Giants Player Props Betting Odds

-Sportsbooks have set player props for Ronald Acuna Jr. and others when the Atlanta Braves host the San Francisco Giants at Truist Park on Friday at 7:20 PM ET.
+Ronald Acuna Jr. and Wilmer Flores are two of the players with prop bets available when the Atlanta Braves and the San Francisco Giants meet at Truist Park on Saturday (first pitch at 7:20 PM ET).

 Bet on this matchup or its props with BetMGM!